JordanMarr/SqlHydra/README.md

     /// Inserts an address or updates it if it already exists. let upsertAddress address =
         insertTask (Create openContext) {
-            for a in addressTable do
+            for a in Person.Address do
             entity address
             onConflictDoUpdate a.AddressID (
                 a.AddressLine1,